 “According to the publication entitled One Hundred Years of Brewing: Complete History of the Art, Science and the Industry of Brewing in the World published in 1902, the Washington Brewery was the ninth brewery established in California when it opened in 1859.
 It was said to be the fourth brewery established in San Francisco.
 The article claims that Claus Wreden was the founder.
 Advertisements from around 1900 acknowledge the starting of the business in 1859.”

 “The first listing in the City Directory of a brewery at the corner of Taylor and Lombard was in 1862.
 It was owned by a G. Minhaelis and called the North Bay Brewery.
 By 1863 Martin Mangels is owner of what is then called the Washington Brewery at that same location….”

 Meanwhile Claus Wreden was in the grocery business until 1864, when the San Francisco City Director lists him as “proprietor Central Railroad Exchange Saloon, NE cor Post and Cemetery Av” (http://www.sfgenealogy.com/sanfranciscodirectory/1864/1864_538.pdf)

 According to Don, by 1867-1868, Claus is listed as co-owner and his brother Henry as an employee of the Washington Brewery.

 On February 7, 1899 the Claus Wreden Brewing Company was incorporated.
 At some point Henry sold his interest to his nephew, Henry M. Wreden, who became President.
 Frank J. Veen was Secretary and married into the family.
 Both are listed in the 1900-1902 edition of Great Men of California under ‘Brewers.’
-They are (this is being verified) buried in the Witzel – Spaar –Wreden – Veen family plot at Olivet Memorial Park, Colma.
+They are buried in the Witzel – Spaar –Wreden – Veen family plot at Olivet Memorial Park, Colma.